What is Direct to Consumer (DTC) & Why It’s the Better Retail Business Model

 Greater control over branding

-Because DTC brands rely heavily on internet traffic to make their sales, they often leverage digital marketing strategies such as influencer marketing through social media.
+Because DTC brands rely heavily on the internet traffic to make their sales, they often leverage digital marketing strategies such as influencer marketing through social media.
 Digital advertising is highly targeted towards the end customer, provides a great ROI, and increases profitability.

 History of the direct to consumer business model